rieckpil/progmot/content/post/writing-a-book-remotely.md

 Used tools:

 GitHub suggestion feature for the PR.
-Show example
+Show example.
+The collaboration makes fun.
+Immediate feedback and now need to send Word files via email and use the comment functionality of Word.

+Leanpub removed the barriers of formatting a nice-looking PDF and publishing it in various formats.

+Getting to the end of the book, some publishers started to reach out to us.
+They wanted to publish Stratospheric from their publishing house and bring it to various marketplaces.
+We .
+The additional outreach may be great but the royalties are diminishing compared to Leanpub, especially if we have to split them into three equal parts.
+To stay independent we chose against a publisher and published the eBook ourselves on Amazon to have at least the big search traffic from this major ecommerce platform.
+We know that Leanpub is a niche site and not all developers are available of this great source of technical books.
+However, given our existing audience from our blog, newsletter, Twitter, etc. we make our potential readers aware via those channels.

-Running Grammarly to spot low hanging fruits when it comes to grammar and typos.
+Running Grammarly to spot low-hanging fruits when it comes to grammar and typos.

 All changes were reviewed by all of us